-The Capital score of aa2 assigned to Credit Mutuel Alliance Federale is driven by its high capital ratio, adequate leverage and ability to retain most of its profit to consistently increase its capital base, as facilitated by the cooperative ownership structure.
+The Capital score of aa2 assigned to Credit Mutuel Alliance Federale is driven by its high capital ratio, healthy leverage and ability to retain most of its profit to consistently increase its capital base, as facilitated by the cooperative ownership structure.

-Credit Mutuel Alliance Federale's Common Equity Tier 1 (CET1) capital ratio as of YE 2020 was 17.8% versus a Supervisory Review and Evaluation Process (SREP) requirement of 7.8% for 20202.
-Its Tier 1 leverage ratio was 6.9% as of YE 2020.
-While all French bancassurers' risk-weighted capital ratios are somewhat boosted by the so-called Danish compromise3, Credit Mutuel Alliance Federale's leverage measured as Moody's-adjusted tangible common equity (TCE)/total assets4 (including insurance assets) was sound at 5.1% as of the end of YE 2020.
+Credit Mutuel Alliance Federale's Common Equity Tier 1 (CET1) capital ratio as of H1 2021 was 18.3% versus a Supervisory Review and Evaluation Process (SREP) requirement of 7.8% for 2021.
+Its Tier 1 leverage ratio was 7.2% as of H1 2021.
+While all French bancassurers' risk-weighted capital ratios are somewhat boosted by the so-called Danish compromise, Credit Mutuel Alliance Federale's leverage measured as Moody's-adjusted tangible common equity (TCE)/total assets (including insurance assets) was sound at 5.1% as of the end of H1 2021.

 The minimum requirement for own funds and eligible liabilities (MREL) is set at the level of GCM on a consolidated basis.
 GCM's MREL requirements are currently as follows: 20,99% of RWAs (14.35% of RWAs for the subordination MREL requirement) and 6,55% in terms of Leverage Ratio Exposure (LRE).
-As of year-end 2020, GCM displayed MREL ratios well above these requirements.
-GCM's subordinated MREL ratio, made with own funds, eligible subordinated and senior non-preferred liabilities, was 21.02% of RWAs and 9.67% of LRE at year-end 2020.
+As of H1 2021, GCM displayed MREL ratios well above these requirements.
+GCM's subordinated MREL ratio, made up with own funds, eligible subordinated and senior non-preferred liabilities, was 21.02% of RWAs and 9.67% of LRE at year-end 2020.

 Credit Mutuel Alliance Federale's capital adequacy, which benefits from a high level of profit retention (historically exceeding 90%), is also bolstered by the issuance of cooperative shares, which we view as high-quality capital.
-The amount of cooperative shares increased by 4% to €6.8 billion in 2020 and represented 15% of total shareholders' equity.
+The amount of cooperative shares of €6.9 billion represented 14% of total shareholders' equity as of end-June 2021.
 The return on these instruments, which qualify as core capital (CET1) under the Capital Requirements Regulation, is capped by law at the average yield of the bonds issued by French private companies plus a maximum of 2% that can be added at the bank's discretion.
 This has resulted in particularly low distributions over the past three years because of low interest rates.
 In addition, cooperative shareholders have historically reinvested a very high share of dividends into newly issued cooperative shares, further strengthening Credit Mutuel Alliance Federale's capital base.
 This ability to retain most of the annual profit (historically above 90%) provides Credit Mutuel Alliance Federale with additional flexibility to shore up its capital base and makes it easier to absorb unexpected losses or adjust to further capital needs prompted by regulatory changes.

 In light of the Covid outbreak, the Banque de France decided to remove the countercyclical buffer (scheduled to increase to 0.5% in April 2020 from 0.25% previously), complementing the announced supervisory measures of the European Central Bank.
-These measures provide additional capital capacity in a scenario of a prolonged crisis and a significant deterioration in asset quality.
+These measures provide additional capital capacity in a scenario of a prolonged crisis and a significant deterioration in asset quality, which is not the anticipated scenario.